rihemebh/Kerberos-project/README.md

 ## What we will do ?

 You will find in this repo a flask endpoint that needs kerberos authentication. <br/>
-In order to test it you need to configure 3 machines : KDC, Client and Server then generate token from the ticket produced by the KDC and everything will work properly
+In order to test it you need to configure 3 machines : KDC, Client and Server then generate a token from the ticket produced by the KDC and everything will work properly

+  --Note: in the rest of this document I will only use 2 machines one for the KDC and the other will work as server and client

 ### Prerequisite
 - Docker
 - Ubuntu image
 - Python3
 - Flask and Flask-Kerberos

-We need to configure 3 different machines :
-  - KDC
-  - Server
-  - Client

-  --Note: in the rest of this document I will only use 2 machines one for the KDC and the other will work as server and client
+## How it works?

 1. Pull docker image  : ``docker pull ubuntu``
 2. Create network bridge to create a private netwok between containers so they can communicate with each others  : ``docker network create --driver=bridge <network name>``
-3. Create 3 containers from that image
+3. Create 2 containers from that image

-Since the image doesn’t have any preinstalled dependencies you should first run :
+Since the image doesn’t have any pre-installed dependencies you should first run :

 ```cmd
 apt update && apt upgrade
 ```

-then install whatever you need (for our case we will need: nano,  host, ntp, ntpdate, python3 python3-pip )
+then install whatever you need (in our case we'll need: nano,  host, ntp, ntpdate, python3, python3-pip )

 ### Machines' Setup: